iamdonovan/iamdonovan.github.io/docs/teaching/egm101/practicals/week7.rst

     :far:`circle-question` Question
     ^^^

-    Of the seasons, which slope is the largest?
+    Look at each of the four graphs.
+Of the four seasons, which slope is the largest (in absolute value)?
 How do the correlation coefficients that we calculated earlier compare to the slopes of the regression line?

 reading the model summary ..............................

-Now look at the **Model Summary and Parameter Estimates** table:
+Now look at the **Model Summary and Parameter Estimates** table\ [2]_:

 .. image:: img/week7/regression_table.png
     :width: 500